qasidsaleh/custom-theme/README.md

-# Custom Theme

-# Hotel Association of Canada
+# Custom Theme for Hotel Association of Canada Site
-Custom WordPress Theme for build for this site (https://hotelassociation.ca/).
+Custom WordPress Theme build for this site (https://hotelassociation.ca/).

 ## Table of Contents
 1. [Setup](#setup)